Building the Beloved Community

 With his emphasis on the Beloved Community, Dr. King gave us the blueprint.
 Folks of faith and perseverance like Clarence have stewarded it and advanced it.
 Now it’s up to all of us to make it a reality.

-In 2018, as we mark the 50th anniversaries of Dr. King’s tragic death and the passage of the Fair Housing Act just days later, Habitat renews our pledge to work harder than ever to help make the Beloved Community a reality.
+As we mark anniversaries of Dr. King’s tragic death and the passage of the Fair Housing Act just days later, Habitat renews our pledge to work harder than ever to help make the Beloved Community a reality.
 Join us.

 —Jonathan T.M.
 Reckford, Habitat for Humanity International CEO